michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 ## Project Page

-An expanded description of this model implimentation can be found on its project page here:
+An expanded description of this project can be found on its project page here:

 [www.michaelhasey.com/deep-vernacular-summary](www.michaelhasey.com/deep-vernacular-summary)